ruhanbhakta/24su-3200-project-template/README.md

 * Build the images with _docker compose build_
 * Then, start the containers with _docker compose up_

+## Demo Video Link
+Here is a link to us demonstrating the front end of our application: https://youtu.be/jVMKqzwssvU

 ## Contributors

 Made by Ruhan Bhakta, Spencer Chin, Borys Kocherev, Yuan Feng, Sunghyun Jun